Outer Shores Is Proudly Carbon Neutral

 Starting in 2014, we worked with Victoria-based Synergy Enterprises to produce our first Annual Sustainability Report for 2013.
 This report allowed Synergy to measure our emissions, which includes all fuel (gasoline, diesel, propane, marine diesel), electricity, water, waste, paper, and company travel, and in turn purchase carbon offsets.

 We were able to offset our 2013 emissions to a carbon zero or carbon neutral footprint, and at the same time set a baseline for carbon emissions.
 We have recently completed the same process for 2014 and 2015, and shortly will embark upon our 2016 Annual Sustainability Report to also measure our emissions and offset to carbon neutral.

 PURCHASING CARBON OFFSETS WITH OFFSETTERS

-By purchasing our carbon offsets with Offsetters, a Vancouver-based carbon management company, Outer Shores is able to do more than invest in projects that remove greenhouse gases from the atmosphere.
+By purchasing our carbon offsets with Offsetters, a Vancouver-based carbon management company, Outer Shores is able to do more than investing in projects that remove greenhouse gasses from the atmosphere.
 Offsetters’ initiatives also enhance ecosystems and provide wider social and economic benefits to the people living around them.
 To date, Outer Shores’ carbon offset purchases have helped to support four Offsetters initiatives: Great Bear Forest Carbon Project, Lower Zambezi REDD+, Uganda Efficient Wood Cook Stoves, and Quadra Island Forestland Conservation Project.

 PROJECTS SUPPORTED BY OUR OFFSETS